Before we begin, here is some general terminology that is important for understanding this article.

 Note: The API is always available at api.somleng.org regardless of whether you set a custom API host or not.

-Setting up a client gateway allows network providers to use Somleng with their own VoIP gateway which provides access the PSTN, thereby removing the need for a commercial agreement with a carrier.
+Setting up a client gateway allows independent entities to use Somleng with their own VoIP gateway which provides access the PSTN, thereby removing the need for a commercial agreement with a carrier.

-A network provider configures their VoIP gateway to connect to Somleng.
-After the configuration is complete the network provider can originate outbound calls through their VoIP gateway using the Account API and terminate and control inbound calls via TwiML.
+An independent entity configures their VoIP gateway to connect to Somleng.
+After the configuration is complete the independent entity can originate outbound calls through their VoIP gateway using the Account API and terminate and control inbound calls via TwiML.

-The network provider can also use Somleng to offer 3rd party access to the PSTN in their country via their VoIP gateway.
+The independent entity can also use Somleng to offer 3rd party access to the PSTN in their country via their VoIP gateway.

 Note: You can still follow along with these instructions even if you don't have a VoIP gateway yet.
 Instead of configuring you VoIP gateway, you can configure a softphone such as Telephone .
 This will allow you to create outbound calls through Somleng which should reach your softphone.